December 2012, will always be remembered in Indian sports as the year that made sports code, a buzzword that shook Indian Sports.

 If analysed, the quote shows discrepancies in the way IOA functions.
 How can something so random come up in an AGM?
 How did the resolution even get approved?
 Why is the IOA chief on a holiday and even if he is on a holiday, why is he so coy about it?
 Why has he asked for some more time to deal with the issue?

-This move also questions the motives of the people managing the IOA, isn’t the IOA’s job to work with basic principles of ethics and good governance?
+Does this move also question the motives of the people managing the IOA, isn’t the IOA’s job to work with basic principles of ethics and good governance?

 So far the sports ministry has responded aptly by suspending IOA after the IOA failed to furnish a satisfactory response to a show-cause notice and has demanded resignations of Kalmadi and Chautala.